Lolabird/python_exercises/thinkcspy/Chapter-11-Exercises/Exercises.md

 # Exercises
 This lesson only had five problems, and thank goodness for that, because problem 4 really threw me for a loop.
 I've included all 5 here, because there are so few problems and because I genuinely found them all to be interesting problems.

-Also I kept getting tripped up with how I interpreted the numbers from the files vs how Python interpreted them.
+Also, I kept getting tripped up with how I interpreted the numbers from the files vs how Python interpreted them.
 Because they were coming from a file, those numbers were interpreted as strings, not numbers.
 You'd think that after my first encounter with this, I'd understand that, but I was literally still struggling with that on problem 5 lol.

 Anyway, enough talk.
 Let's go through the exercises.